test1477/dfdfd/wwww.md

         print(f"Failed to fetch artifacts for {repo_name}: {response.status_code}")
         return {}

+# Function to infer artifact version from its path
+def infer_version(artifact_path):
+    # Split the path and check if it contains a version-like segment
+    segments = artifact_path.strip("/").split("/")
+    for segment in segments:
+        if segment[0].isdigit():  # Assuming version starts with a number return segment
+    return "N/A"

 # Function to extract detailed artifact information
 def extract_repo_details(repositories):
     repo_details = []